Immersion Teacher Track: Individual Development for Instruction Skills

 1. Reference one.
 (Librarian Applicants) Letter from your director or current supervisor who can address the commitment of the institution to information literacy, your role in that process, and why you should attend.

 2. Reference two.
-(Librarian Applicants) Letter from a professor, colleague, faculty member, etc., who can address how Immersion '13 will further enhance your career plans and professional development.
+(Librarian Applicants) Letter from a professor, colleague, faculty member, etc., who can address how Immersion '14 will further enhance your professional development and institutional goals.

 - Candidate statements

-Part One: In a 500-word statement, describe your approach to teaching, what and who has influenced your teaching, and your teaching aspirations/goals.
+Part One: In a 500-word statement, reflect on your approach to teaching, what and who has influenced your teaching, and your teaching aspirations/goals.
 Describe why you decided to apply for Immersion.

 Part Two: For each of the following four topics, write a 200-300 word statement addressing relevant issues.